bipio-server/node-favitest/README.md

 node-favitest
 =============

 Returns a fully resolved a Favicon URL.
-First by parsing HTML headers, then HTTP response headers, then default /favicon.ico, then finally by checking it can be fetched with a HTTP HEAD.
+Falling through from parsed HTML headers, then HTTP response headers, then default /favicon.ico.
+When a URL has been derived, it is confirmed with a HTTP HEAD request.

 Callback produces an error, resolved URL, file suffix and mime type.